For a full list of previous Target reports (2008-present).

 Signatories to the Target have collectively reported over 5.5 million hours of pro bono legal work since the Target commenced in 2007.

 How can I sign up?

-You can sign up to the National Pro Bono Target as a law firm, incorporated legal practice, individual solicitor, individual barrister or barristers’ chambers quickly and easily online.
+You can sign up to the National Pro Bono Target as a law firm, incorporated legal practice, individual solicitor, individual barrister,barristers’ chambers, in-house legal team or individual in-house lawyer quickly and easily online.
 All you need to do is:

 While other community service is important and applauded, the Target is focused on encouraging lawyers to undertake the legal work that only lawyers are qualified to do and which directly remove barriers to accessing justice.